statecharts/statecharts.github.io/fizzbuzz.md

 ```
 // alternative, using activities
 For i = 1; i < 100; i++ {
-  state = machine.transition(state, ‘increment’, i)
+  state = machine.transition(state, 'increment', i)
   // state.activities tells us what activities should be happening right now
 }
 ```

-Every time something happens in our loop (i++) we send the ‘increment’ event to the state machine, and do whatever the state machine tells us to do.
+Every time something happens in our loop (i++) we send the 'increment' event to the state machine, and do whatever the state machine tells us to do.
 Now that the problem has been framed in an event driven manner, we can start to discuss how to design a statechart that has these properties.

 * [FizzBuzz with Actions and Guards](fizzbuzz-actions-guards.html) — replicates the naïve if-test from example 1, with essentially the same problems.
 * [FizzBuzz with Actions and Raised Events](fizzbuzz-actions-raised-events.html) —